Arrest made in string of downtown break-ins

 The burglaries were reported between March 11 and March 14 at businesses along West State Street.
 Crawford said the incidents occurred during the overnight hours at a floral shop, restaurant and muffler business.

 Each of the businesses reported broken glass doors and stolen items.
-Crawford said investigators use video surveillance and interviews to identify a suspect.
+Crawford said investigators used video surveillance and interviews to identify a suspect.

 Crawford said an individual, later identified as Wilburn, used bricks or blocks and threw them through glass front doors to enter the businesses.
 Various items and money were stolen, he added.